When Should You Consult A Divorce Lawyer?

 If your spouse hires a family law attorney, you must do the same.
 Although you may feel you can represent yourself during your divorce, when one side has hired an experienced divorce attorney and the other doesn’t, this often results in the unrepresented party walking away without an unfair deal.
 Thus, do yourself a favor and hire a divorce attorney to level the playing field.

-While no divorce is pleasant, some divorces are outright unbearable, especially if the other party is hiding assets, wasting marital funds, destroying marital property, or threatening you with physical abuse for filing for divorce.
 If you and your spouse can’t agree on divorce terms, hiring a qualified divorce attorney to represent you might be the best option.
 Not only will the divorce attorney advocate for your rights throughout the divorce, but also you’ll feel some relief from the stress of your divorce knowing that you have a divorce professional in your corner.

 Related: What Should I do Before Filing for Divorce in Colorado?